 This is a temporary alternative.
 You can set your API key as an environment variable

 Sys.setenv(AEMET_API_KEY = "YOUR_API_KEY")Note that this is only valid for the current session.
-You would need to re-run this command each time you restart your session.
+You need to run this command each time you restart your R session.

 c.
 Modify your .Renviron file

-usethis::edit_r_environ()Now you can add the following line to you .Renviron
+usethis::edit_r_environ()Now you can add the following line to your .Renviron file:

 New features